 An organized and routinely scheduled Journal Club of at least 80 hours over the course of the RTP must be an integral part of all RTPs.
+Teleconferencing and programs having a joint Journal Club is acceptable when necessary.
 Journal Club must be attended and supervised by a SD.
 The RTP application requires a schedule of proposed Journal Club for Oncology RTC approval and the RTC may ask for documentation that Journal Club actually met, e.g. dates and articles discussed, if there are questions raised during a program's annual evaluation.